maketext/many-table/README.md

 # many-table
-This is an introduction to the many-table under development.
+This is an introduction to the many-table under development..

 Please participate in modifying source code and development a lot.
 Contact us [https://plusuniv.com](https://plusuniv.com)